 Click the orange button to the right to learn more about what you can start doing today.

+The myeloma diet can be difficult.
 Proper nutrition is essential to the multiple myeloma patient as he/she goes through active therapy.
 The article below should be about eating when food sounds and smells awful.
-Maybe its just me but I had the greatest problem with food smells while on dexamethasone.
+Maybe it’s just me but I had the greatest problem with food smells while on dexamethasone.
 And I’ve talked to other MMers who talked about dex as causing foul moods and problems with food.

 The reason for adding the article below from WebMD is that the article really does offer info that may help you with food.
 While undergoing cancer therapy it is important to stay strong (well, as strong as possible).
 And proper nutrition can help.